dalihub/tizen-docs/docs/application/dotnet/guides/nui/text.md

 ## TextField Properties
 ### Using Decorations

-For text decorations, the following `TextField` class properties are available.
+For text decorations, the following [Tizen.NUI.BaseComponents.TextField](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.BaseComponents.TextField.html) class properties are available.
 All properties are writable and none are animatable:

 **Table: TextField properties**